UniformCSS/docs/docs/customization/utilities-settings.md

 ---
-title: Utility Settings
+title: Utilities Settings
-description: Control individual properties settings.
+description: Control individual CSS property settings.
 date: 2021-01-03
 ---

-## Utility Settings
+## Utilities Settings

-The `utility` setting allows you to configure how each properties are generated.
+The `utilities` setting allows you to configure how each properties are generated.
 For example, you can replace and extend variants for any given property.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}